prideout/lava/README.md

 ## Supported platforms

-Lava supports Linux, as well as MacOS via MoltenVK, and it should be easy to add additional platforms in the future.
+Lava supports Linux as well as MacOS (via MoltenVK).
+It should be easy to extend to other platforms in the future.